camillesteux/structurechimpanzees/README.md

 - simulated_genomic_stats : scripts used to computed the genetic diversity and the genetic differentiation of the genomic simulated data (simulated with ms using the ms commands mentioned above)
 - snif_inference : parameter files used to run SNIF (Arredondo et al. 2021) on the empirical PSMC curves of chimpanzees (curves retrieved from Prado Martinez et al. 2013)
 - snif_validationstep: parameter files used to run SNIF on the simulated T2 and simulated PSMC under the inferred models

+28/08/25 : Scripts used for the admixture part will be uploaded soon.